Palm Beach Shores, FL Demographics

 A map of Palm Beach Shores's Population by Race

-Of the 955 places in Florida, Palm Beach Shores is the 736th most populous.
+Palm Beach Shores is ranked the 756th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Palm Beach Shores was ranked the 736th most populous place in the 2020 Census.

 Palm Beach Shores's White Population